Simon Hodge

 Simon Neil Hodge (born 17 February 1994) is a racing driver from Adelaide, South Australia, Australia and winner of the 2014 Australian Drivers' Championship.
-In March 2014 he set a new lap record for the Adelaide Street Circuit and in April 2014 also broke the Mount Panorama lap record.
-Simon currently holds the record for the most consecutive pole positions in Australian Drivers' Championship history with seven.
+In March 2014, he set a new lap record for the Adelaide Street Circuit and in April 2014 also broke the Mount Panorama lap record.
+Hodge currently holds the record for the most consecutive pole positions in Australian Drivers' Championship history with seven.